 The names and numbered designations for reservoirs, distribution boxes, pillars, and dams were assigned by the CCC and correspond to the original documentation (CCC 1934, Dahl 1995:3).
 As the canyon has been protected as a California State Park since CCC investigations, those features not visible are presumed still extant.
-The Filter House (C 18), a well-known feature of the system, is listed as a separate resource.
+The Filter House (C 18), a well-known feature of the system, is listed separately.